thanhnguyen12/AHPP/Readme.md

-A group project that is mainly developed in R and some in Python:
+A group project on house price prediction on Kaggle.

 More details